birdandhike.com logo

 Hamblin Mountain

-The route runs up the canyon staying close under the chocolate-brown conglomerate ridge (stay to the right at forks).
-A few minutes out, you pass through a group of chocolate-brown conglomerate boulders that rolled down from the ridge.
-Beyond them, the wash opens up into a funny bowl where it looks like someone bulldozed out a bunch of red dirt.
+A few minutes out, the route passes through a group of chocolate-brown conglomerate boulders that rolled down from the ridge to the right.
+Beyond them, the wash opens up into a funny bowl where it looks like miners bulldozed out the red dirt.

 Hamblin Mountain